mbshbn/Kalman-filter-for-robotics/README.md

 new_var = 1/(1/var1+1/var2)
 ```
 ### (Prediction) Update the belief based on prior belief and the new motion:
+The new variance shows more uncertainty than the other two.
 ```
 new_mean = mean1 + mean2
 new_var = var1 + var2
 ```
+## Kalman Filter for higher dimensions
+### Multivariate Gaussian